PixarV/terraform-provider-r4/website/docs/d/paas_backup.html.markdown

 Provides information about a PaaS service backup.

-~> If more than one backup matches specified criteria, the most recently created backup is returned.
+~> If more than one backup meets the specified criteria, the most recently created backup is returned.

 ## Example Usage